redaGit/wk415/evpn/README.md

 ### Using gNMI to push Openconfig

-Run the following commands to push the configuration in the files to the devices.
+Exit from SR Linux and on your VM, run the following commands to push the configuration in the files to the devices.
 There is no native configuration for spine as all required configs are covered in Openconfig.

 ```
 gnmic -a leaf1:57401 -u admin -p NokiaSrl1! --insecure set --update-path openconfig:/ --update-file configs/oc/leaf1-oc.json --update-path srl_nokia:/ --update-file configs/srl/leaf1-native.json --encoding=JSON_IETF